fordcars/SDL3D/README.md

 SDL3D
 ========

-This is a very simple 3D Lua-scriptable game engine using SDL and OpenGL.
+This is a simple 3D Lua-scriptable game engine using SDL and OpenGL.

 Features
 --------

-- 3D rendering with OpenGL
+- 3D rendering with OpenGL 3.3
-- Uses SDL
 - SDL_mixer sounds
 - Box2D physics
 - Lua API

 Platforms
 --------
-SDL3D is supported on multiple platforms, but should be compilable on on other platforms without too much work.
+SDL3D is supported on multiple platforms, but should run on other platforms without too much work.

 - Windows
 - Linux (tested on Ubuntu)